SamanthaR9/SamanthaR9/README.md

 **Key Insights**
+- Countries like Singapore and Hong Kong have the highest average due to highly concentrated urban populations.
 - Larger countries show lower averages due to a wider distribution of smaller cities.
-- Countries like Singapore and Hong Kong have the highest average due to highly concentrated urban populations.
-- This is important to note as it highlights how averages are influenced by the number of cities and population distribution.
+- This is important to note as it highlights how averages are influenced by the number of cities and population distribution, rather than size or wealth.
+- High urban concentration may refelct economic centralisation, where population and resources are clustered into a few major cities, which can distort comparisons and relationships between countries if not addressed.
 <br>[View my full SQL script here](queries.sql)
 <br>